maluta/un-opensource-week/en/DPI-DAY.md

 ---

-### **2. Breakout Session Share-Outs**
+### **5. Breakout Session Share-Outs**

-This segment, moderated by **Ora from Codevelop**, featured organizers and participants reporting back on the key discussions and "calls to action" from each of the six breakout sessions.
+This segment, moderated by **Aura from Codevelop**, featured organizers and participants reporting back on the key discussions and "calls to action" from each of the six breakout sessions.

 | Breakout Session Topic | Key Discussion Points | Call(s) to Action |
 | :--- | :--- | :--- |